liupeiming600/FallingDownShen/README.md

 FallingDownShen is a Kinect Game like　"どうぶつタワー".
 Which Shen is the designer of our group.

-This project was used on NAIST admission poster.
+This project was used on NAIST Osaka metro admission poster.
 ![FallingDownShen](https://github.com/liupeiming600/FallingDownShen/blob/master/FallingDownShen.png)